PHPAuth/PHPAuth/README.md

 * `site_url`    : the URL of the Auth root, where you installed the system, without the trailing slash, used for emails.
 * `site_email`  : the email address from which to send activation and password reset emails
 * `site_key`    : a random string that you should modify used to validate cookies to ensure they are not tampered with
-* `site_timezone` : the timezone for correct datetime values
+* `site_timezone` : the timezone for correct DateTime values
 * `site_activation_page` : the activation page name appended to the `site_url` in the activation email
 * `site_password_reset_page` : the password reset page name appended to the `site_url` in the password reset email
 * `cookie_name` : the name of the cookie that contains session information, do not change unless necessary
 * `cookie_path` : the path of the session cookie, do not change unless necessary
 * `cookie_domain` : the domain of the session cookie, do not change unless necessary
-* `cookie_secure` : the HTTPS only setting of the session cookie, do not change unless necessary
+* `cookie_secure` : the HTTPS-only setting of the session cookie, do not change unless necessary
 * `cookie_http` : the HTTP only protocol setting of the session cookie, do not change unless necessary
 * `cookie_remember` : the time that a user will remain logged in for when ticking "remember me" on login.
 Must respect PHP's [strtotime](http://php.net/manual/en/function.strtotime.php) format.
 * `cookie_forget` : the time a user will remain logged in when not ticking "remember me" on login.
 Must respect PHP's [strtotime](http://php.net/manual/en/function.strtotime.php) format.